 - 3. Small class Size (under 15; determined by viewing scheduling) - 4.
 Contextual Learning (determined by course description, viewing syllabus, and/or instructor interview) - 5.
-Acceleration (all TBR schools due to A-100) - Heterogeneous Grouping (mixed in 1010; determined by viewing schedule and/or course description) (separate classes or the same; not established structurally but heterogenous grouping can occur randomly through student registration) - 7.
+Acceleration (all TBR schools due to A-100) - 6.
+Heterogeneous Grouping (mixed in 1010; determined by viewing schedule and/or course description) (separate classes or the same; not established structurally but heterogeneous grouping can occur randomly through student registration) - 7.
 Atmosphere where instructors pay attention to behavioral issues (determined by instructor interviews and surveys when available) - 8.
 Attention to life problems (determined by instructor interviews when available)

-Chat Clev Colu Dyer Jack Motl Nash Nort Pell Roan Sout Volu Walt

-1 Yes

-2 No No No Some No No No Yes Yes No No Yes Yes

-3 No Yes

-4 ? ?
-Yes ? ? ?
-Yes ? ?
-Yes ?
-Yes ?

-5 Yes

-6 Yes Yes Yes ?
-Yes Yes Yes No No Yes Yes Yes Yes

-7 ? ? ? ? ?
-Yes Yes Yes Yes ? ?
-Yes Yes

-8 ? ? ? ? ?
-No Yes ? ? ? ?
+Chat Clev Colu Dyer Jack Motl Nash Nort Pell Roan Sout Volu Walt Yes 2 No No No No No No Yes Yes No No Yes Yes Some 3 Yes No ? ? ? ? ? ? ? ?
+Yes Yes Yes Yes ?
+5 Yes Yes ?
+Yes Yes Yes Yes Yes No No Yes Yes Yes Yes ? ? ? ? ? ? ?
+Yes Yes Yes Yes Yes Yes ? ? ? ? ?
+No Yes ? ?
 Yes Yes